Julien Magnat

-Julien Magnat is a film and television screenwriter and director.
+Julien Magnat is a French filmmaker and television screenwriter and director.
 He is best known for Bloody Mallory (2002) and Faces In The Crowd (2010).

 Life and career

 Magnat was born in Ardèche, France.
 He earned an international baccalaureate at UWC Atlantic College in Wales and a degree in Film, Theatre and Television at the University of Reading in England.

 Magnat often cites Diamanda Galas and Stephen King as some of his main influences growing up.
 Magnat's first film, Shalt Thou Shew Wonders to the Dead, was based on King's short story Nona.